-There are several different types of sugar which add a range of textures, tints and flavours to cooking.
+There are several different types of sugar that add a range of textures, tints and flavours to cooking.
 These broadly fall into two categories, brown and white sugars.

-Golden caster sugar: loosely packed with a warm, golden colour, golden caster sugar is a fine sugar that is ideal for use in creamed sponge cakes.
+Golden caster sugar: loosely packed and sandy in texture with a warm, golden colour, golden caster sugar is a fine sugar that is ideal for use in creamed sponge cakes.
+It's the same as normal caster sugar, but it's unrefined, so has more caramel flavours.

 Demerara/raw sugar: darker than golden caster sugar and with a more intense flavour, demerara works well in coffee and sprinkled over sharp fruits such as grapefruit.
-With its coarse texture, it creates a lovely topping for cakes, cupcakes and crumbles.
+With its coarse texture, it creates a lovely, crunchy topping for cakes, cupcakes and crumbles.

-Dark brown soft sugar: looks as its name suggests and has a richer flavour.
+Dark brown soft sugar: looks as its name suggests, and has a richer flavour.
 It works well in cakes, gingerbread, pickles and chutneys.
+It has more bitter notes than other sugars, and is reminiscent of treacle in flavour.

-Light and dark muscovado sugar: is relatively unrefined with much or all of the molasses still remaining.
-It has a dark treacle-y flavour which is ideal in sticky gingerbread or rich fruit cakes.
+Light and dark muscovado sugar: relatively unrefined, with much or all of the molasses still remaining.
+It has a dark, treacle-y flavour which is ideal in sticky gingerbread or rich fruit cakes.

 These are refined brown sugars.
-They taste sweeter than their counterparts.
+They taste sweeter than their counterparts, with less complex flavour profiles.

 Granulated sugar: this sugar makes a good addition to a cup of tea or sprinkled over fresh fruit such as strawberries.
 It's a good all-purpose sugar for cooking.